OpenCTI-Platform/opencti/docs/docs/usage/dashboards-share.md

 Also note that the list of marking definitions you can see is based on your current marking access on the platform **and the maximum sharable marking definitions** defined in your groups.

+!!! note "Define maximum shareable markings in groups"

-> As a platform administrator, you can define, for each group and for each type of marking definition, [Maximum marking definitions shareable](../administration/segregation.md) to be shared through Public Dashboard, regardless of the definition set by users in their public dashboard.
+    As a platform administrator, you can define, for each group and for each type of marking definition, [Maximum marking definitions shareable](../administration/segregation.md) to be shared through Public Dashboard, regardless of the definition set by users in their public dashboard.

 ![Share dashboard markings](assets/share-dashboard-markings.png)